 Today's pension funds are in big trouble.
-Eighty percent of corporate defined benefit pensions were underfunded as of fiscal year-end 2013, according to a recent report by Wilshire Consulting.
+Ninety percent of corporate defined benefit pensions were underfunded at the end of 2014, according to Wilshire Consulting.

 Pension funds must make sure their assets grow at a pace adequate to cover future liabilities.
-An earlier Wilshire report notes that today's low interest rates make this especially difficult to achieve.
+An earlier Wilshire report noted that low interest rates make that goal a difficult one to achieve.

 "It is putting pressure on the already-weak pension system," Scott says.